Current Board Members

 Buffalo City, WI 54622

 John Kriesel serves as Buffalo County’s appointee to the Board.
-A Buffalo City resident, John is also an elected member of the Buffalo County Board of Supervisors.
-He brings a strong background in long-term support to both roles, having retired from his position as director of the county’s Health and Human Services Department after working 34 years for Buffalo County.
+A Buffalo City, WI resident, John is also an elected member of the Buffalo County Board of Supervisors.
+He brings a strong background in long-term support to both roles, having retired from his position as Director of the county’s Health & Human Services Department after working 34 years for Buffalo County.
 During his final year with the department, he participated in the initial planning phases for Family Care expansion and regionalization.
 John resides in Buffalo City with his wife and has two adult children.
 He believes all individuals should receive the services they need to experience the quality of life most people take for granted.

 Larry A. Laehn holds an MS in Education – Community Counseling and MS Management degrees.
 He is a Licensed Professional Counselor and Substance Abuse Counselor in Wisconsin.
 He has many years of professional and volunteer experience in the areas of management, adult development, leadership, clinical therapy and not-for-profit governance.
 He is a founding Board Director/Past President of Challenge the Outdoors Incorporated and Greater Fox Cities Area Habitat for Humanity.
 Larry is currently employed with Mercyhealth based in Janesville where he is a Clinical Therapist/Employee Assistance Professional in outpatient Addictions/Behavioral Health departments.
 He serves on the Board of Directors of several not-for-profit organizations, is an avid reader and is an elected Alderperson for the City of Milton.
 Larry has been challenged with Charcot Marie Tooth Disease since birth.
 His wife, Mary, is challenged with Generalized and Focal Dystonia since age 20.
 They have three children and three grandchildren involved in their busy lives.